JyotiP123/Resume/README.md

 # Resume
-This repository contains the final draft of my resume.
+This repository contains the draft of my resume.

 <p align="center">